 FAQs

 Registration is completed through the University Toronto’s Temerty registration platform, accessible via the School of Cities website.
 Once you submit your payment, you’ll receive a receipt via email followed by a confirmation email with next steps.
+Please refer to the guide for step-by-step instructions on how to register.

 We accept Visa, MasterCard, and American Express.
 Full payment is due at the time of registration in order to secure your spot in the program.
 If your employer is covering the cost, please contact our team for guidance on payment processing.